lightpohl/podcast-dl/README.md

 # podcast-dl

-A CLI for downloading podcasts with a focus on archiving.
+A humble CLI for downloading and archiving podcasts.

 ## How to Use